 Detailed Assessment Hearings

-Unfortunately, parties cannot always agree on the level of costs to be paid to the receiving party, and it is necessary to apply to the Court to determine the same.
+Unfortunately, parties cannot always agree on the level of costs to be paid to the receiving party, and it is necessary to apply to the County Court to determine the same.

 This culmination in the costs proceedings is the detailed assessment hearing, requested via the completion of an N258 form, which must be lodged within six months from the date of the document giving rise to costs: